BloodofDen/mieszkania_bot_parser/README.md

 - [ ] Add 1-2 more sites to parse
 - [ ] Add Test Coverage
 - [ ] Add Multi-language Support
+- [ ] Move from MongoDB to Heroku Postgres

 <p align="right">(<a href="#top">back to top</a>)</p>